TheHeartmann/dnb-visitt-acceptance-test/README.md

 ## Heroku build

+The Heroku build is available at [this url](http://dnb-visitt.herokuapp.com/).
-At the time of writing the Heroku build is "offline for maintenance", while we're working on password protecting it.
+It is currently "offline for maintenance" while we're working on password protecting it.